arouyan/lakeFS/docs/integrations/spark.md

 There is no need for per-repo configurations in lakeFS when all repositories are on the same lakeFS server.
 If you need to access repositories that are on *multiple* lakeFS servers, configure multiple prefixes.
-For instance, you might configure both `fs.lakefs.impl` and `fs.lakefs2.impl` to be `io.lakefs.LakeFSFileSystem`, place separate endpoints and credentials under `fs.lakefs.*` and `fs.lakefs2.*`, and access the two servers using `lakefs://...` and `lakefs2://...` URLs.
+For instance, you may configure both `fs.lakefs.impl` and `fs.lakefs2.impl` to be `io.lakefs.LakeFSFileSystem`, place separate endpoints and credentials under `fs.lakefs.*` and `fs.lakefs2.*`, and access the two servers using `lakefs://...` and `lakefs2://...` URLs.

 ### Reading Data

-In order for us to access objects in lakeFS we will need to use the lakeFS path conventions:
+To access objects in lakeFS, you will need to use the lakeFS path conventions:

 ```
 lakefs://[REPOSITORY]/[BRANCH]/PATH/TO/OBJECT